 Getting enough sleep is even more challenging when the person you care for has dementia.
-According to a 2007 study, about 2/3 of those who care for someone with dementia experience sleep problems due to disrupted sleep routines, caregiver burden and depression, and physical health status.
+According to a study, about 2/3 of those who care for someone with dementia experience sleep problems due to disrupted sleep routines, caregiver burden and depression, and physical health status.
+Moreover, family caregivers’ sleep-problems are often linked to sleep disturbances in the person who is receiving care.

-Persistent inadequate sleep can have negative consequences on your brain, affecting your mood, attention and decision-making, and memory and learning.
-Extended sleep deprivation can have a lasting effect, which research shows may play a role in the development of Alzheimer's disease.
-However, sufficient sleep can help you recharge and reenergize to meet daily stresses.
+Persistent inadequate sleep can have negative consequences on your brain, negatively affecting your weight, mood, blood pressure, etc. Extended sleep deprivation can have a lasting effect, which research shows may play a role in the development of Alzheimer's disease.
+However, sufficient sleep can help you recharge and re-energize to meet your daily demands.

 Getting a Good Night’s Rest